Calcium pyrophosphate dihydrate crystal deposition disease: Signs and symptoms

 The symptoms can be monoarticular (involving a single joint) or polyarticular (involving several joints).
 Symptoms usually last for days to weeks, and often recur.
 Although any joint may be affected, the knees, wrists, and hips are most common.

+CPPD crystals appear as shattered glass under the microscope.
+When released into the synovial fluid, it causes unbearable pain to the patient.